-6. Use of public path orders (PPOs)
+6. Use of Public Path Orders (PPOs)

-6.1 A number of obstructions may be longstanding and of such a nature that successful enforcement action would be costly, difficult to achieve or undesirable.
-An example of this might be where a building had been constructed over a public right of way some years ago.

-- 6.2 In such cases the making of a PPO may appear a more appropriate and efficient response.
+- 6.1 A number of obstructions may be longstanding and of such a nature that successful enforcement action would be costly, difficult to achieve or undesirable.
+An example of this might be where a building had been constructed over a public right of way some years ago. - 6.2 In such cases the making of a PPO may appear a more appropriate and efficient response.
 In the majority of cases this will be by means of a diversion order to circumvent or avoid the obstruction. - 6.3 Nonetheless, to act as an effective deterrent an enforcement policy must avoid the danger of appearing to condone obstructing a public right of way merely because it would be awkward or difficult to take direct action or prosecute.
 Consequently, the making of PPOs to deal with obstructions on public rights of way would be acceptable only in certain limited circumstances as set out in Policy EP3. - 6.4 In cases where a PPO is considered acceptable then normal PPO procedures will be applied including provision for the recovery of our costs.
 In the event of an application being unsuccessful for any reason, then the case will be dealt with by alternative means in accordance with this policy.

-7. Enforcement on land in which Pendle Council has an interest.
+7. Enforcement on land owned by Pendle Council

-- 7.1 Where Pendle Council has a legal interest in land crossed by a public right of way, then we have the same responsibilities as anyone else to comply with the law which protects the public's rights. - 7.2 Therefore if a problem occurs on Council owned land, or if any department of the Council is responsible for an infringement on any other land, the policy will be followed in exactly the same way as it would be for any other land owner. - 7.3 Where formal enforcement action would normally be considered, then the Council's Countryside Access Officer will advise a Senior Council Officer in writing of the circumstances of the case for appropriate action to be taken internally.
+- 7.1 Where Pendle Council has a legal interest in land crossed by a public right of way, then we have the same responsibilities as anyone else to comply with the law which protects the public's rights. - 7.2 Therefore if a problem occurs on Council owned land, or if any department of the Council is responsible for an infringement on any other land, the policy will be followed in exactly the same way as it would be for any other land owner.

+7.3 Where formal enforcement action would normally be considered, then the Council's Countryside Access Officer will advise a Senior Council Officer in writing of the circumstances of the case for appropriate action to be taken internally, and refer the matter to Lancashire County Council for it to take any action which it considers to be appropriate.